mrocklin/blog/_posts/work/2020-10-28-scimitar-growth.md

 technical software is hard.
 It's rare to find individuals with dual expertise in distributed systems and business acumen.

 Still, the star metric makes me less-than-happy.
-It's a measure of hype, not of use, or utility.
+It's a measure of hype, not of use, or of utility.

 ### Thoughts